HHS-AHRQ/MEPS/SAS/README.md

 In order to run the example codes, you must download the relevant MEPS files from the MEPS website and save them to your local computer.

 ## Workshop exercises
-Example codes from previous MEPS workshops are provided in the [workshop_exercises](workshop_exercises) folder.
+Example codes from previous MEPS workshops and webinars are provided in the [workshop_exercises](workshop_exercises) folder.
 Each exercise contains three files: SAS code (e.g. Exercise1.sas), a SAS log file (e.g. Exercise1_log.TXT) and a SAS output file (e.g. Exercise1_OUTPUT.TXT):

 ### 1. National health care expenses <!-- omit in toc -->
 [exercise_1a](workshop_exercises/exercise_1a): National health care expenses by age group, 2016